paoloricciuti/sveltekit-search-params/.changeset/poor-birds-dance.md

 ---
-'sveltekit-search-params': patch
+'sveltekit-search-params': breaking
 ---

-Return non-null writable for defined defaultValue
+Return non-null writable for defined defaultValue and fix types for `queryParameters`